✔ We get your team working in Sudan

 ✔ We ensure 100% compliance for your business

-Africa HR Solutions takes care of employer of record services to clients that are looking to hire workers and operate payroll without first setting up a branch office or subsidiary in Sudan.
-Your applicants are hired via Africa HR Solutions Sudan PEO in line with local labor laws and may be on-boarded in days rather than the months it usually requires.
+Africa HR Solutions takes care of Sudan EOR (Sudan Employer of Record) services to clients that are looking to hire workers and operate payroll without first setting up a branch office or subsidiary in Sudan.
+Your applicants are hired via Africa HR Solutions Sudan Employer of Record (Sudan EOR) in line with local labor laws and may be on-boarded in days rather than the months it usually requires.
 The individual is assigned to work on your team, working on your organization’s behalf exactly as if he or she was your worker.

 As always, we guarantee 100% compliance for your business in Africa.

 Sudan has experienced protracted social conflict, civil war, and, in July 2011, the loss of three-quarters of its oil production due to the secession of South Sudan.
 The oil sector had driven much of Sudan’s GDP growth since 1999.
 For nearly a decade, the economy boomed on the back of rising oil production, high oil prices, and significant inflows of foreign direct investment.

 Sudan is attempting to develop non-oil sources of revenues, such as gold mining and agriculture while carrying out an austerity program to reduce expenditures.
 The world’s largest exporter of gum Arabic, Sudan produces 75-80% of the world’s total output.
 Agriculture continues to employ 80% of the workforce.

 Ramadan Bairam Holiday